 Local High Availability & Fault Tolerance

 Most downtime is caused by hardware failures rather than natural disasters.
-In fact, between two and four percent of data center grade hard drives can be expected to fail each year (nearly four times as likely as manufacturers will claim).
 A private cloud data center must be architected at all layers with this in mind to minimize any disruption from these events.
 This is often referred to as High Availability or Fault Tolerance.

 Power & Cooling Best Practices

 A private cloud data center should have complete power redundancy.
 In most cases, this means having two separate, high-priority feeds from the local power company, battery and generator backups, and high-end electrical equipment available to ensure seamless switching between these sources.
 Many vendors have a simple, low-end Uninterruptible Power Supply (UPS), which may only supply minutes of backup.
 It’s crucial to have multiple generators with fuel supply contracts so a data center can run indefinitely.

 In private cloud data centers, it is critical to have adequate cooling.
 Cooling systems must be completely redundant, with high fault tolerance.
 Many data centers only have a single air conditioning unit, which is often insufficient when there is a heat wave.